 I’m sure you have heard the old tradition that you need to spend two month’s salary on a diamond engagement ring.
 I’ve even heard somebody say it’s now three month’s salary.

 In my opinion, your engagement ring should be meaningful more than expensive.

 - You forgo a diamond altogether and get a less expensive stone but work with a local jeweler to create a custom design.

 Why two months’ salary is outdated

 Our generation is graduating with more and more student loan debt and facing diminutive entry level salaries.
 We’re facing costs of living that are so high that we either have to move back in with mom and dad or bunk up with a half dozen random roommates.
 Almost all women are working (at least before having kids) and often earn more than men.
 And even with two incomes, most of us can’t afford to go from college to married homeowners with kids in less than five years.

 The median age of first marriage in the United States is rising.
 That means many of us won’t even marry in our twenties.
 But those of us that choose to should not be forced to wait just because we can’t afford the “traditional” definition of what getting married—from the diamond to the altar—should cost.

-So how much should an engagement ring cost?
-Whatever you think it should cost, that you can afford.
+Here’s the cop-out answer: Whatever you think it should cost, that you can afford.
 That last part’s important.
 It makes little sense to start your married life deeply in debt.
 Period.